Unmixing the Wilson line defect CFT. Part II: analytic bootstrap

 Moving to tree-level, one can implement the usual bootstrap strategy using the first-order anomalous dimensions as an input.
 Braiding invariance and the input of certain low-$\D$ CFT data that are known from other correlators are then enough to completely fix the result.
 Alternatively, it is relatively straightforward to compute the six-point function of $\varphi$ and take a suitable limit where two pairs of points are taken to coincide in a suitable way as to create two $\mathcal{O}_{\D=2}$ operators.
 The results (for $H^{(1,\varphi)}$) are the same.
 The three correlators at tree level read

 The agreement of the Witten diagrams computation and the bootstrap result is a non-trivial check of the validity of the results discussed in this paper.
-In particular, this latter result provides additional evidence that {\it all} tree-level correlators between {\it any} external operators have transcendentality one.
+In particular, this latter result provides additional evidence that {\it all} tree-level correlators between {\it any} external operators have transcendentality one, as they can be always factorized as the product of a contact diagram and a certain number of free theory propagators.
+In AdS$_2$, contact diagrams between external operators of integer dimension have transcendendality one for any number of external legs \cite{Bliard:2022xsm}.
 This should be contrasted with what happens for analogous results in higher dimensions, at least in certain cases, where the tree-level four-point function of two single-particle operators and two bound states has the analytic structure of one-loop correlators between single particle states in Mellin space \cite{Ma:2022ihn}.

 Moving to one loop, once again one could in principle proceed computing six-point Witten diagrams or with the bootstrap.
 However, we lack the knowledge of six-point Witten diagrams at order $1/\lambda$ at this stage, so we proceed with the bootstrap and it turns out that the usual constraints are enough to fully fix the result.
 We find